-Official ONS figures which reflect the economy opening up after the first lockdown show the region’s performance relative to other parts of the UK.
+Official ONS figures for an earlier period which reflects a mix of continued recovery from the first lockdown but also a slowdown from the second lockdown show the region’s performance relative to other parts of the UK.

-This placed the EE sixth (previous ranking twelfth) out of the twelve UK ‘regions’.
-The South West was top with quarterly growth of 19.9% whilst London was bottom, posting growth of 13.3%; UK growth was 16.9%.
+This placed the EE fourth (previous ranking sixth) out of the twelve UK ‘regions’.
+London was top with quarterly growth of 3.1% whilst the East Midlands was bottom, posting growth of -0.8%.
+UK growth was 1%.

-In this period, the EE’s best sector was accommodation at 275% compared with agriculture at 0.1%.
-Production, Construction and Services were plus 21%, 55% and 16%.
+In this period, the EE’s best sector was manufacturing at 7% whilst accommodation fell by 18.4.
+Overall Production, Construction and Services were 5.9%, 2% and 0.5%.

 Data from the ONS showed the Job Retention Scheme continued to mitigate unemployment across the UK.
-Unemployment in the region was 19,000 lower at 124,000 between January and March; the drop of 0.6% took the rate to 3.9%.
-At 6.8% London was the highest; the South East had the lowest rate of 3.4%, with the UK rate at 4.8%.
+Unemployment in the region increased by 2,000 to 128,000 between March and May 2021; the uplift of 0.2% took the rate to 4%.
+At 6.5% London was the highest; Northern Ireland had the lowest rate of 3.6%, with the UK rate at 4.8%.

-Public sector employment in the EE increased by 3% to 432,000, which was 15.4% of the workforce.
-At 25.9% Northern Ireland had the highest level of public sector employment which compared to 14.5% in London which was the lowest.
+Public sector employment in the EE increased by 4.1% to 439,000 in the year to March 2021, which was 15.9% of the workforce.
+At 25.9% Northern Ireland had the highest level of public sector employment which compared to 14.8% in London which was the lowest.